Skip to main content

 About Us

-Circle of Care, part of the integrated Sinai Health system, is a leading not-for-profit home care provider for individuals living in the Greater Toronto Area.
+Circle of Care is a leading not-for-profit home and community care provider serving the Greater Toronto Area.

 About Circle of Care